Kushal997-das/Project-Guidance/Artificial Intelligence/Basic/Code Chatter/README.md

 ## 🙏 Acknowledgments

 - Thanks to the Groq team for their powerful API
-- Shoutout to all contributors who have helped shape GroqDev
+- Shoutout to all contributors who have helped shape CodeChatter

 ---

-⭐ If you find [GroqDev](https://github.com/yashksaini-coder/GroqDev) helpful, please star this repository to show your support!
+⭐ If you find [CodeChatter](https://github.com/yashksaini-coder/CodeChatter) helpful, please star this repository to show your support!